Can You Weld Black Iron Pipe? – [Safely]

 Black iron pipe has been a popular building material for years.
 From the unique look to the strength it has, it can be found quite frequently.
 As with many metals, knowing what can and cannot be welded can sometimes be confusing.
 This raises the question as to if black iron pipe can be welded and if it is even safe to do so.

-Can You Weld Black Iron Pipe? – Is It Safe?
-Black iron pipe can be welded through a process called arc welding.
+Can You Weld Black Iron Pipe?
+Yes, black iron pipe can be welded through a process called arc welding.
 Arc welding uses high-pressure gas or electricity to bind the metals together.
 Although it can sometimes be mistaken for cast iron, it is actually made from steel, which is what allows it to be welded.
 Welding black iron pipe has no additional risks other than what comes standard with welding since the pipe itself has not been treated with zinc.

 Welding any material comes with certain risks, but luckily black iron pipe is not one of the materials that increase potential toxic fumes.
 Let’s talk about how you can weld a black iron pipe and the precautions that you should take when working with this kind of material.